kevinkoosk/termplayer/README.md

 - LOOPING
 - Clean exit when "Q" is pressed during looping
 - Arguments can be in any order
+- Toggle the HUD display with Tab
+- Zoom with +/- (use numpad!) or reset with 0

 ## Usage